neutralpronoun/fotom/README.md

 FoToM is a model pre-trained with contrastive learning on node-label-free graphs, but we show that under fine-tuning on node-labelled data there is still a significant performance increase.

+## Installation

+Please don't rely just on the pip install to sort out all the requirements, `torch_scatter` doesn't play well with others.

+You might need to manually pre-install:
+ - `torch`
+ - `torch_geometric`
+ - `torch_scatter`

+You would likely need these anyway and which versions you're using will (in most cases) not make a significant difference.

 ### Data Formats

  - Data can be passed to Embedder as `networkx` graphs or `pytorch_geometric.data.Data` objects